 It’s important to take responsibility for your thoughts.
 Recognize that although it may feel like you are a prisoner to the Uber driver of your mind, locked in and someone else has the keys, you can take back control.

 The first step is taking ownership of your thought life.
-This is a good place to start working through with a counselor.
+This is a good place to start working with a counselor.

 Run down the ELF list and evaluate your beliefs, then through repetition start forming new beliefs.